 The Association for Language Learning (ALL) is the UK's major subject association for teachers of foreign languages.
 We support and represent teachers of all languages in all sectors.
-Whether you're a languages co-ordinator in a primary school, specialist primary language teacher or generalist teacher, we can offer you the support you need.
+Whether you're a generalist primary teacher, a languages co-ordinator in a primary school, a specialist secondary languages teacher or Curriculum lead for languages, we can offer you the support you need.

 Benefit from the support and encouragement of fellow practitioners across the country

 I love the opportunities for professional development and networking, sharing good practice with like-minded colleagues from different contexts.
 We can learn so much from one another!
 I also value the opportunity to be involved in the ALL London Branch to meet local MFL enthusiasts.

 Anna Lise Gordon, Director, Institute of Education, St Mary's University, Twickenham.
 National Teaching Fellow.

 Stay motivated with regular boosts of ideas and inspiration

 I joined ALL as soon as I found out about it.
 I wanted to be part of something larger than just my school languages department.
 Initially I wanted to learn, gain new ideas for teaching and learning.
 Later I wanted also to share my practice with others and feel I was giving something back to the profession.
 I will be a member of ALL as long as I continue in teaching (and probably much longer!) because the two go hand in hand.
 As an ALL member I am better informed, more discerning and critical, more supported and more enthusiastic in my job!